WHERE DO WE START?

 The V scale officially begins with V0 (“vee zero”).
 Even though these are the easiest official V grades, they are challenging.
 Each move should be in the 5.9 to 5.10 range.
 As the numbers go higher, the problems get harder.

-At N3C we use the Yosemite Decimal System to rate our boulders instead of the V scale.
+At N3C we use a circut grading system to rate our boulders instead of the V scale.
 This is because we set many boulder problems that are easier than traditional V0s, and so the V scale does not accurately represent the range of difficulties in our gym.
-The Yosemite Decimal System to V Scale Conversion can be found below.
+Our boulder circut grading can be found below.